 Policy Statement

-Stuartholme is committed to protecting Workers and Other Persons, such as students and parents, against harm to their health and safety through the elimination or minimisation of risks arising from work.
-Stuartholme supports the principle that Workers and Other Persons should be given the highest level of protection against harm to their health and safety from hazards and risks arising from work, as far as is reasonably practicable.
+Stuartholme is committed to providing and maintaining a safe and healthy workplace for all workers (including contractors and volunteers) as well as students, visitors and members of the public.
+Hazards and risks to health and safety will be eliminated or minimised, as far as is reasonably practicable.

 In line with the Work Health and Safety Act 2011 (Qld) and the Work Health and Safety Regulation 2011 (Qld), this means that Stuartholme will ensure, so far as is reasonably practicable:

-the health and safety of Workers while at work in the school, and

-that the health and safety of Other Persons is not put at risk from work carried out as part of the conduct of the school.
+that the school complies with all legislation relating to health and safety;

+to eliminate or minimise all workplace hazards and risks as far as is reasonably practicable;

+to provide information, instruction and training to enable all workers to work safely;

+to supervise workers to ensure work activities are performed safely;

+to consult with and involve workers on matters relating to health, safety and wellbeing;

+to provide appropriate safety equipment and personal protective equipment;

+to provide a suitable injury management and return to work program.

-This commitment is in line with Stuartholme’s responsibility under the Education (Accreditation of Non-State Schools) Regulation 2001 to have a written process about the health and safety of staff and students.
+This commitment is in line with Stuartholme’s responsibility under the Education (Accreditation of Non-State Schools) Regulation 2017 to comply with the requirements of the Work Health and Safety Act 2011.

 Definitions